Bedford Free School: History

 In March 2013 it was reported that Bedford Free School had been established at a time when there would be a 25% surplus in secondary school places in Bedford.

 In February 2014 the schools first Ofsted inspection was published and gave the school a rating of 'Requires improvement'.
 The report found that pupils at the school 'do not sustain good progress', and that the 'teaching does not expect enough of students'.
 Unusually the report also found that boys make better progress at the school than girls.

 In February 2015 the school was awarded a grant to construct a new sports hall and activity studio.

 In March 2016, the school received a Good rating in its second Ofsted inspection.
 In April 2017, the school announced that, in partnership with Elstow School, it would establish a new Multi-Academy Trust (MAT) named Advantage Schools.

 In September 2017, Mark Lehain left the school and Stuart Lock was appointed as his successor.
 Previously the Headteacher of Cottenham Village College, Lock also took on the role of chief executive of Advantage Schools.
-In 2019, he transitioned to this role full-time, with Tim Blake succeeding him aspPrincipal.
+In 2019, he transitioned to this role full-time, with Tim Blake succeeding him as Principal.
 In January 2020, Bedford Free School was rated Outstanding by Ofsted in all areas.
-The current principal is Jane Herron.